i-made/coding/github_challenge/readme.md

-> Sorting the Similarity column in 'output_verbose.csv' will reveal top matches which look promising.
+> Sorting the Similarity column in 'results_verbose.csv' will reveal top matches which look promising.